-Picademy is a two-day course that engages educators in digital making.
-Through a series of workshops on Day 1, participants are introduced to a range of engaging computing activities.
-Highlights include: using physical computing to control components like LEDs, buttons, motors, cameras, and sensors, as well as coding live music with Sonic Pi.
-On Day 2, attendees apply their learning by developing their own project ideas, learning from each other and our experts.
+Picademy is a two-day training that engages educators in digital making.
+Participants are introduced to a range of computing activities on day one.
+Highlights include: using physical computing to control components like LEDs, buttons, motors, cameras, and sensors as well as coding live music with Sonic Pi.
+On day two, attendees apply their learning by creating and presenting their own digital makingprojects.

 Each cohort that attends is a mix of educators representing many different subject areas.
 Our aim is to create leaders in education who are equipped with skills to train others in their community.

 When are you bringing Picademy to my hometown?

 We currently offer Picademy in the UK and North America, and don’t yet have plans to run the programme in other parts of the world.
 We support our global community of educators through our online training courses.